Skip to main content

 First Chargeback

-The Cardholder is disputing the transaction payment.
+The cardholder is disputing the transaction payment.

 Representment

-Both the Merchant and Cardholder submit their first round of supporting evidence.
+Both the Merchant and cardholder submit their first round of supporting evidence.

 Pre-Arbitration

-The Cardholder lost the first Dispute and both parties will submit more evidence.
+The cardholder lost the first Dispute and both parties will submit more evidence.

 Arbitration

-The Cardholder lost the second Dispute and both parties will arbitrate further with the card brand.
+The cardholder lost the second Dispute and both parties will arbitrate further with the card brand.

 Reversal